ldynia/git-workshop/readme.md

 Because git constantly tracks for the changes added and removed to your project and instantly creates snapshot of the changes at any time you rare able to commit or discard the changes.
 In this case our change was action of remove the files, which we discarded with `git checkout` command.

 ## Gitignore
 Sometimes project that you are working on creates a files that are important to environment but not to the sourcode.
-An example of such case might be log files.
-With Git we are able to discard files or event whole directories (subdirectories) and its content if we wish to.
+An example of such case might be a log files.
+With Git we are able to discard files or even whole directories.

-To discard files or directories in git you will have to create `.gitignore` file.
-Inside of this file you will add rules -which are understandable by git.
+To discard files or directories in Git you will have to create `.gitignore` file.
+Inside of this file you will add rules -which are understandable by Git.
 This rules will be applied before every commit that you will create.

 ```shell